-- Time complexity analysis of evolutionary algorithms used for solving constrained problems (particularly, the role of penalty factors in the time complexity of an EA) [Zhou & He, 2007]. - $\bullet\,$ Hybrids of EAs with mathematical programming techniques (e.g., evolution strategy + simplex, use of Lagrange multipliers, etc.). - Approaches that reduce the number of objective function evaluations performed (e.g., surrogate models, fitness inheritance, fitness approximation).
+- Self-adaptation mechanisms for constrained optimization [Brest, 2009]. - Equality constraint-handling in multi-objective optimization. - Time complexity analysis of evolutionary algorithms used for solving constrained problems (particularly, the role of penalty factors in the time complexity of an EA) [Zhou & He, 2007]. - Hybrids of EAs with mathematical programming techniques (e.g., evolution strategy + simplex, use of Lagrange multipliers, etc.). - Approaches that reduce the number of objective function evaluations performed (e.g., surrogate models, fitness inheritance, fitness approximation).